slak44/ckompiler/ListOfBehaviours.md

 - (J.3.1/5.1.1.2.0.1.3): Sequences of whitespace are retained in translation phase 3
 - (J.3.4/5.2.2.0.3): Escape sequences produce the relevant ASCII codes
+- (6.10.2.0.4): Macro replaced `#include` directives are resolved using diagnostic information for the given pp-tokens

 # List of Undefined Behaviours